Visrozar/migrator/README.md

 * Edit an existing field's value
 * Delete an existing field from an entire collection

+* Add/Edit/Delete based on conditions

 ## Future Scope

-* Allow to run update queries
+* Allow to run queries